Maladera lateritia

-Maladera laterita is a species of beetle of the family Scarabaeidae.
+Maladera lateritia is a species of beetle of the family Scarabaeidae.
 It is found in India (Karnataka, Tamil Nadu, Andhra Pradesh).

 Description

 Adults reach a length of about 8.1 mm.
 They have a reddish brown, oblong-oval body, with the elytra slightly lighter and the antennae yellowish.
 The dorsal surface is mostly dull and nearly glabrous, except for a few short setae on sides of the elytra.